yeahrighttv/game_name_unknown/README.md

 - General navigation:
 	- "7": Opens Inventory Menu
 	- UP and DOWN arrows: Loops through the options
-	- RIGHT arrow or ENTER: Enter submenu or execute action
+	- RIGHT arrow or ENTER: Enter submenu or execute an action
 	- LEFT arrow: Exit current submenu option
 - Main menu options:
 	- Top quadrant: Player's name, LVL and HP information
 	- Bottom quadrant:
-		- Items: Opens up inventory submenu, with items the player picked up and even more player related information
+		- Items: Opens up inventory submenu, with items the player picked up and even more player-related information
 		- Exit: Exits menu
 - Inventory submenu:
 	- Lets to choose the item (if any picked up) for more information, use or removal
-	- Information about players LVL, as well as more elaborate information about the current and max HP and current and max XP, also shown visually with a bar
+	- Information about players' LVL, as well as more elaborate information about the current and max HP and current and max XP, is also shown visually with a bar
 - Chosen item submenu:
 	- Shows more information about the item, in the form of a short description
 	- Use: Uses the item if it's usable